arramac/ArramacScratch/query.md

 #Advanced Concepts
 ##Iteration
 We added a new construct via the **IN** keyword in DocumentDB SQL to provide support for iterating over JSON arrays.
 The FROM source provides support for iteration.
-Let’s start with the following example:
+Let's start with the following example:

 **Query**